General information and issues about Hickok testers

 Scale of 750 Tester

 Most Hickoks have in addition to the micromho scale, a so called English scale.
-Now I don't know what's so English about that, but with this is meant the good/bad scale.
+Now with they mean with this, is the good/bad scale.
 The micromho reading for those is what a new tube should read, and the good/bad scale gives the reject point.

 English scale:

 Some of the larger testers have only the micro mho reading, and no good/bad scale.
-To allow you to judge a tube for it's quality, the give the reject point on the roll chart, not the value for a new tube.
-This is very very confusing.
+To allow you to judge a tube for it's quality, they give the reject point on the roll chart, not the value for a new tube.
+This is very confusing, and causes many mistakes.
 So the when the 750 says, that 6L6 tube must have 5000micromho, that means a new tube.
 A used tube may be below that, as long as it tests in the green of the English scale.
 For those who are interested, I tested this with the two 750A I have, and the reject point on the micromho scale appears to be 4000 micromho on the one and 3500 on the other.
 This is in-line with the 70% that is used at the real laboratory testers like L3-3, or the better Emission testers like Funke W19.

 Conclusion: